Catalogue Performers Interviews Radio Films & books Gallery Concerts Precision Contact По-русски

-Catalogue of works, approved by G. Ustvolskaya
+Catalogue of works, approved by Galina Ustvolskaya

-1. Concerto for piano, string orchestra and timpani (1946)
+1. Concerto for piano, full string orchestra and timpani (1946)

 Dedicated to Alexei Lyubimov